py5coding/py5book/content/hybrid_programming.md

 Compile the code with the [Maven](https://maven.apache.org/) command `mvn -f java package` to create `py5utilities.jar` in the `jars` directory.

-When py5 runs a Sketch, it will attempt to create an instance of `py5utils.Py5Utilities`.
+Before py5 runs a Sketch, it will attempt to create an instance of `py5utils.Py5Utilities`.
 If successful, it will add the instance's public variables and methods to `py5.utils` (or `self.utils` for coders using py5's [class mode](content-py5-modes-class-mode)) for you to interact with in your code.

 ## Simple Hybrid Programming Example